 Once you have removed the clutch hub and bearing, check for tell tale signs that the cush drive rubbers are stuffed, usually there are small particles of the rubbers stuck to the basket.
 You can lift the basket out at this stage.

 Remove the basket and meticulously clean up any trace of old rubber.
 When flipped upside down you can see the factory pressed rivets.
 For some reason I neglected to take a picture of the plate with factory rivets in place.
 So when you tip the basket over, you will see the plate riveted to the basket.
-Here is where the machine shop now comes to the rescue, they will machine out the heads of the rivets then drill out the rivets which are 5mm in diameter and then drill the allow out to 6mm so you can install six M6 x 20mm length high tensile counter sunk set screws.
+Here is where the machine shop now comes to the rescue, they will machine out the heads of the rivets then drill out the rivets which are 5mm in diameter and then drill the alloy so you can install six M6 x 20mm length high tensile counter sunk set screws.

 While your at it check for cracks.
 This hub has a crack but considering I’m not going to use it on the drag strip I think it will survive another 20 years with normal/gentle use.

 On the left are the original rubbers as removed, notice the inside hole is very large and one of them has split in half, the other half is shredded into a million small pieces.
 On the right is an after market rubber kit made of high quality oil and heat resistant rubber.
 I obtained two kits in a group buy on a z650 forum, one of the members had the kits laser cut.

 Prior to torquing in the set screws, make sure you coat them in a thread locker, I bought a fresh bottle of Loctite 243 for this Job.

 To complete the assembly process, install the rubbers, place the backing plate on top, install the set screws with thread locker, torque it down tight and the then basket is ready to re-install.